Spring Distracted Driving Campaign

 Let's not forget that distracted driving is not something that is always connected with the use of an electronic device by the driver either.
 There are many other sources of distraction that take a driver's attention away from the task of driving.
 Anything that takes your hands off the wheel or your mind off of the task can be distracting as well.

 The B.C.
 Association of Chiefs of Police (BCACP) have a stake in this as well.
-Chief Constable Neil Dubord is the chair of the BCACP Traffic Safety Committee and he contributes the following advice:
+The Traffic Safety Committee contributes the following advice:

 "Distracted driving continues to be a serious issue in our province – it's the number one cause of crashes.
 Police officers see distracted drivers on the roads in every community.
 We are stepping up efforts making sure people leave their phones alone while driving."